Snaacky/chiya/README.md

 ## Getting started

+You will need a Discord bot with [privileged intents](https://discordpy.readthedocs.io/en/stable/intents.html) enabled and the token for that bot before setup.
+You can create a new Discord bot [here](https://discord.com/developers/).
+Keep in mind Chiya will need the `bot` and `applications.commands` scopes selected when you generate your OAuth2 URL to function properly.
+If you intend on using the Reddit functionality, you will also need to create a Reddit application [here](https://www.reddit.com/prefs/apps/).

+## Setup

 Chiya is deployed into a production environment using [Docker](https://docs.docker.com/engine/reference/run/) images.
 As such, the install guide will focus on deployment via Docker.
 Chiya has been tested on both Windows and Linux bare metal environments and attempts to retain compatibility across both operating systems but this may not always be the case.
 The install guide assumes that you already have Docker and [docker-compose](https://docs.docker.com/compose/) installed.

-You will also need a Discord bot with [privileged intents](https://discordpy.readthedocs.io/en/stable/intents.html) enabled and the token for that bot before installation.
-You can create a new Discord bot [here](https://discord.com/developers/).
-Keep in mind Chiya will need the `bot` and `applications.commands` scopes selected when you generate your OAuth2 URL to function properly.
-If you intend on using the Reddit functionality, you will also need to create a Reddit application [here](https://www.reddit.com/prefs/apps/).

-## Setup

 1. Download [`docker-compose.yml`](https://github.com/Snaacky/chiya/blob/master/docker-compose.yml) and fill it out for your deployment.
 2. Create a new directory called `config` in the same parent directory.